 Ok, so what has all of this got to do with overbuilding?

-When we are making a product, we can detect flaws in a fine finish much more easily than in a rough finish.
-It is easier to measure a part with a good geometry than one with poor geometry.
-Take for instance the difference between measuring a billiard ball and a potato.
-The true diameter of the billiard ball is easy to define so less time is spent measuring.
+When making a product, we can detect flaws in a fine finish much more easily than in a rough finish.
+Measuring a part with good geometry is easier than one with poor geometry.
+Take, for instance, the difference between measuring a billiard ball and a potato.
+The true diameter of the billiard ball is easy to define, so less time is spent measuring.
 By comparison, it can take several trials to obtain useful information about the diameter of the potato.
-The earlier in the manufacturing process that variations are recognized and resolved, the more economical it is to produce good collars.
-So, what looks like over-building costs less, sells for less and installs for less.
+The earlier variations are recognized and resolved in the manufacturing process, the more economical it is to produce good collars.
+So, what looks like over-building costs less, sells for less, and installs for less.

 asndsa